zinggAI/zingg/docs/dataSourcesAndSinks/exasol.md

 spark.jars=spark-connector_2.12-1.3.0-spark-3.3.2-assembly.jar
 ```

 If there are more than one jar files, please use comma as separator.
-Additionally, please change the version according to your setup.
+Additionally, please change the version accordingly so that it matches your Zingg and Spark versions.

 ## Connector Settings